Breaking Into Developmental Editing

 Sea Chapman has over fifteen years of experience working as an editor.
 From book manuscripts and audio transcripts to press releases and ELL programs, she has worked on a little bit of everything.
 Sea has specialized in editing creative writing for over seven years, though lately she does technical editing by day and games, comics, and book editing by night.
 Sea is known for her expertise on conlangs in fiction and confronting death in the written word.

-Tanya Gold is a book editor, writing coach, translator, editing instructor, and literary omnivore based in Cambridge, Massachusetts.
+Tanya Gold is a book editor, writing coach, translator, editing instructor, and literary omnivore.
 She has been in publishing for about twenty years and has worked on all kinds of cool books.
-These days, she mostly works on fiction, creative nonfiction, and poetry.
-It has been suggested that she reads too much for her own good.
-This might be true.
+These days, she works on fiction, memoir, graphic novels, interactive stories, and poetry.
+She also offers coaching and courses for editors.